Home / What you receive

 • What evidence proves the issue?

-• What does the team change?
+• What should the team change?

-• How is the fix retested?
+• How should the fix be retested?

 Illustrative example